RadsammyT/maker/README.md

 # Overview

-Maker is a build system designed for single-source compilation.
-This software is particularly useful for simple compilation of test programs that are contained in one single source file.
+Maker is a build system designed for single-source files.
+This software is particularly useful for coding playgrounds (or a collection of standalone single-source files).

 # Behavior